plfa/plfa.github.io/src/plfa/backmatter/Tips.md

 ```

 The first term can be computed more.
-To see this, you can ask for the goal context for `?2` and it will show something like this:
+To see this, you can ask for the goal type (`C-t`) for `?2` and it will show this:
 ```
-?2 = suc (suc (x + y)) = y_5244
+suc (x + y) = _y_10
 ```
-i.e. your LHS and an unknown RHS (because it's a hole), but it will show the LHS fully computed, which you can copy into your file directly.
+i.e. your LHS and an unknown RHS (because the next step is still a hole), but it will show the LHS fully computed, which you can copy into your file directly.

 ## Quickly setting up `with` clauses